digital-land/guidance/content/development-plans-data/index.md

 Publishing is a 3 step process:

 1. Collect the information (Column headers in each sample data file)
-2. Record the information, creating 2 CSV files to store the data.
-These should match the [development-plan-document](https://digital-land.github.io/specification/schema/development-plan-document/) and [development-plan-timetable schemas](https://digital-land.github.io/specification/schema/development-plan-timetable/).
+2. Record the information as data.
+In this step you need to create 2 CSV files for the data, these should match the [development-plan-document](https://digital-land.github.io/specification/schema/development-plan-document/) and [development-plan-timetable schemas](https://digital-land.github.io/specification/schema/development-plan-timetable/).
 3. Upload each of these files to your organisation’s website and give them a URL that won’t change in the future so we can rely on it when collecting data.

 ![Image of the 3 step process for publishing development plans data](publishing-process.svg)